6 Innovative User Generated Content Examples

 According to independent studies, user generated content holds more sway than targeted email marketing campaigns or organic promotions over people’s purchase decisions.

 Let’s go over the basics of user generated content and explore a few examples that worked wonders for different brands.

 What Is User Generated Content (UGC)?

-In the world of advertising, user generated content is any content related to your brand, product, or service, created by an unpaid contributor.
+In the world of advertising, user generated content, also referred to UGC is any content related to your brand, product, or service, created by an unpaid contributor.
 This can mean a lot of things: a social post, a review, a video, a mention in a podcast, or virtually anything else.

 Why Do Brands Prefer User Generated Content Marketing?